vippsas/vipps-developers/settlements/README.md

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).

-**Please note:** There is only one payment per settlement period: If there have been 5000 Vipps payments in one week, there will still only be one payment from Vipps to the merchant.
+**Please note:** There is only one payment per settlement period: Even if there have been thousands Vipps payments in one week, there will still only be one payment from Vipps to the merchant.
 A "lump sum", if you want.
-The settlement reports have all the details for each of the 5000 payments.
+The settlement reports have all the details for each of the thousands of payments.
-Also: There is one payment per sale unit.
+Also: There is one payment per sale unit, with its corresponding settlement file.

 # Frequency